NetEase to Divest from videolamer Holdings, Inc

 The Wii is actually pulling away from the PS3 at a less dramatic pace but every week it outsells its competition, the Wii is indeed putting more distance between it and the PS3.
 In order for Sony to even begin to catch up, more PS3s need to be sold than Wiis.

-I think this stuff may actually be calculus, which would possibly explain why so many paid writers can’t grasp sales shifts. → Read the rest
+I think this stuff may actually be calculus, which would possibly explain why so many paid writers can’t grasp sales shifts.
+The other explanation is that, “Sony catching Nintendo,” is a slick headline whereas “Sony being beaten less badly by Nintendo,” is not.

 News We Care About Update 12.29.08